shannonasmith/Cyber-Writups-VT/Not-Petya-Writeup/README.md

 ### 💡 Explanation

-Major losses included:
+This attack caused **major disruption across multiple industries**.

 - Maersk: ~$300M
 - FedEx: ~$300M
 - Merck: Hundreds of millions

-👉 This made NotPetya the **most expensive cyberattack in history**
+👉 This is why NotPetya is considered the **most expensive cyberattack to date**

 ---